Wintergatan/Tightinator/README.md

 # Wintergatan Timing Data Analysis
+## aka THE TIGHTINATOR

+The best peak detector in the tri-state area!

 The community has long since clamoured for automatic peak detection and generation of timing data for the Wintergatan Marble Machine project.
 An offhand comment during the 2023 Community Meetup colalesced into this project.